Skip to main content

 “We care about you.”
 He said calmly.
 A smile appeared on the corner of her lips.

-“Huh, now you are putting your parenting on par with her?
+“Huh, now you are putting your parenting on par with hers?
 Are you getting too old and losing your mind, Baba?”
-Even when he reassured her Ajabdeh could sense the blame and disappointment in his voice.
+Even when he reassured her, Ajabdeh could sense the blame and disappointment in his voice.
 She could imagine the phone conversation with Mrs. Chauhan.
 What if the tabloids found out she had a daughter from another marriage who was a loose cannon?
 Could it affect her social standing?
 She suddenly remembered Pratap’s stern voice, “You are not at fault.”

 Yet, she was.
-In the eyes of everyone she met from the peeping neighbours to the grocery shop owner and the HR and her colleagues.
+In the eyes of everyone she met, from the peeping neighbours to the grocery shop owner and the HR and her colleagues.
 She was tired of it.
 The rain seemed to increase with the lights turning green.
 Now with the traffic, she would be late for work.

 The phone rang when she was in the parking space.
 It was Kiran.